 • Resource Centre - CABSA ensures that HIV role players in the faith based sector have access to accurate and reliable information to inform the programmes and activities.
 This is done mainly through the CARIS programme, but is an integral part of all CABSA services and activities.
 We manage a comprehensive online resource centre at www.cabsa.org.za and physical resources centre in our offices in Randburg and Wellington

-• Teaching & Training - Training and Workshops in the “Churches, Channels of Hope” programme equips participants with the appropriate attitudes, knowledge and skills to be channels of hope and assist faith communities in their journeys towards HIV competence.
+• Teaching and Training (tertiary/ adult/community level) - Training and Workshops in the “Churches, Channels of Hope” programme equips participants with the appropriate attitudes, knowledge and skills to be channels of hope and assist faith communities in their journeys towards HIV competence.

 • Networking - As CABSA is widely seen as a significant role-player in the faith based sector, the organisation is ideally positioned to play a key networking role amongst Christians and Christian communities working in the HIV arena.
 This is crucial to strengthen the response of the Christian sector, to prevent duplication and to share resources.